19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 “Chief Executive” means the person appointed under section 15 of the Health Sciences Authority Act to be the Chief Executive of the Authority;

-“cigarette” means any product which consists in whole or in part of cut, shredded or manufactured tobacco, or any tobacco derivative or substitute, rolled up in paper, tobacco leaf or other material and which is in such form as to be capable of immediate use;
+“cigarette” means any product which consists in whole or in part of cut, shredded or manufactured tobacco, or any tobacco derivative or tobacco substitute, rolled up in paper, tobacco leaf or other material and which is in such form as to be capable of immediate use;

+[Act 46 of 2017 wef 01/01/2018]

 “conveyance” includes any vessel, train, aircraft, vehicle, trailer or other mode of transport;